mnorberg-dev/mnorberg-dev.github.io/content/posts/ai-gateway.md

 dbutils.library.restartPython()
 ```

 If you skip this step, you’ll likely run into an import error the first time you reference `model.py`.
-Databricks snapshots your working directory when the session starts, and since the `model.pyg file didn’t exist at that time, the environment won’t recognize it until you restart.
+Databricks snapshots your working directory when the session starts, and since the `model.py` file didn’t exist at that time, the environment won’t recognize it until you restart.
 Restarting refreshes the session so the new file becomes visible.

 The same issue applies if you modify `model.py` later.
 If you rerun the `%%writefile` cell to overwrite the file with new code, Databricks will continue to use the old version unless you restart the library again.
 It’s an easy mistake to make, and if you notice that your updates aren’t showing up, this is probably why.